Microsoft-Build-2016/CodeLabs-Office/Module4-O365ConnectorsAndSkype/README.md

 1. Select **More > Connectors** from the Group's top navigation (if More isn't an option, you might try navigating back to the group using the link in **Step 2**).

 	![Connectors in group navigation](Images/Mod4_ConnectorsMenu.png?raw=true "Connectors in group navigation")

     _Connectors in group navigation_

 1. Explore some of the Office 365 Connectors that are available out of the box.

 	![OOTB Connectors](Images/Mod4_Connectors.png?raw=true "OOTB Connectors")

     _OOTB Connectors_

 1. Locate the **Twitter** connector and click **Add**.

 1. The Twitter connector requires you to sign-in with a Twitter account.
-To do this, click on the Log in button.
+To do this, click **Log in**.

 	![Twitter Connector Log in](Images/Mod4_Twitter1.png?raw=true "Twitter Connector Log in")

     _Twitter Connector Log in_

 1. After authorizing the Office 365 Connector for Twitter, you can select specific **users**/**hashtags** to follow and how **frequently** they show up in the Office 365 Group.
 Try to follow yourself or a hashtag.

 	![Configure Twitter Connector](Images/Mod4_Twitter2.png?raw=true "Configure Twitter Connector")

     _Configure Twitter Connector_

 1. Post a tweet that matches the criteria in Step 10 and see it show up in the Office 365 Group.

 	![Twitter post via Office 365 Connector](Images/Mod4_Twitter3.png?raw=true "Twitter post via Office 365 Connector")

     _Twitter post via Office 365 Connector_

 <a name="Ex1Task2"></a>